ksy141/openmscg/docs/source/index.rst

 Documentation of OpenMSCG
 =========================

-For any questions or reporting an issue, please email to the `Service Desk <mscg@rcc.uchicago.edu>`_.
+For any questions or reporting an issue, please email to the `Service Desk <openmscg+mscg-openmscg-17-issue-@gmail.com>`_.

 .. toctree::
    :maxdepth: 2